 NIAID Director Dr. Anthony Fauci announced in late July the creation of a network of medical research institutions in the United States to conduct quick clinical trials of potential vaccines based on a "seed virus" distributed to manufacturers soon after the 2009 H1N1 was isolated.

 Initial studies will look at whether one or two 15 microgram doses of H1N1 vaccine are needed to induce a potentially protective immune response in healthy adult volunteers (age 18 to 64) and elderly people (65 and older).
 Researchers also will assess whether one or two 30 microgram doses are needed.

 The doses will be given 21 days apart, testing two manufacturers' vaccines.
 If early information from those trials indicates that these vaccines are safe, similar trials in healthy children (age 6 months to 17 years) will begin.

 A concurrent set of trials will look at the safety and immune response in healthy adult and elderly volunteers who are given the seasonal flu vaccine along with a 15 microgram dose of 2009 H1N1 vaccine.

 The H1N1 vaccine would be given to different sets of volunteers before, after or at the same time as the seasonal flu vaccine.
 If early information from those studies indicates that these vaccines are safe, similar trials in healthy children (age 6 months to 17 years) will start.

-In an interview with nature.com, Fauci was optimistic.
+nature.com, Fauci was optimistic.
 "If you look at the molecular and genetic make-up of the virus from the very first isolates in early April compared to what we are seeing now ... it's virtually an identical virus everywhere.
 So it doesn't look like it is under pressure to mutate to a significant degree.
 We hope it stays that way for the autumn and winter season."